mcore1976/sim808gpstracker/README.md

 7) Capacitor 1000uF between +5V and GND of powerbank  (optional, most of them already has some huge capacitors)

-8) put 3x 1N40007 diodes IN SERIAL between 5V VCC and ATMEGA328P VCC PIN #7 (only for BK808 board and others that use 3.3V TTL logic) - ATMEGA must be powered from ~3.3V to adopt TTL logic of outputs TXD/RXD of SIM808 (BK-SIM808) board
+8) put 3x 1N40007 diodes IN SERIAL between 5V VCC and ATMEGA328P VCC PIN #7 (only for BK808 board and others that use 3.3V TTL logic) - ATMEGA must be powered from ~3.3V to adopt TTL logic levels of outputs TXD/RXD of BK-SIM808 board

 9) put 100nF capacitor between ATMEGA328P VCC pin #7 and ATMEGA328P GND pin #8 & PIN#22

-10) connect GPS passive antenna and GSM antenna to BK-SIM808 board.
+10) connect GPS passive antenna and GSM antenna to appropriate IPEX / U.FL connectors of BK-SIM808 board.
 Probably it can work with active GPS antenna (but you would need to add another resistor for pullup antenna input to VCC - decribed here https://www.raviyp.com/embedded/205-sim808-gps-active-antenna-unable-to-acquire-fix-solution )

-11) The AND-GLOBAL BK-SIM808 board has TO SMALL electrolytic capacitor (mine had only 100uF).
-You have to solder/add another big capacitor (I have used 2200uF, but it can be 1000uF ) in parallel to make this board work correctly.
+11) The AND-GLOBAL BK-SIM808 board I have used has TO SMALL electrolytic capacitor (mine had only 100uF).
+You have to solder/add another big capacitor (I have used 2200uF/10V, but it can be 1000uF/10V ) in parallel to make this board work correctly.
 Otherwise it will continously restart itself while trying to register to the 2G network.